 Computer Science and Engineering

 Computer Science and Engineering at Middleburg Academy is a rigorous curriculum designed by Project Lead The Way (PLTW) that completes the overall STEAM initiative launched in 2015.
 The infusion of these two strands of study into an already strong core curriculum in the Arts and Sciences completes the circle that enables students to develop 21st-century skills.
 The focus skills in these strands include curiosity, collaboration, communication, and creativity.

-In the Engineering course, students explore the fundamentals of engineering design through activities and projects that progress from ideas to complete 3D models.
+In the Engineering courses, students explore the fundamentals of engineering design through activities and projects that progress from ideas to complete 3D models.
 Engineering drawing begins on paper with isometric and oblique perspective sketching, and then progresses into complete orthogonal drawing packages that use an industry standard software package, AutoDesk Inventor.
 From Inventor, students are then able to produce their designs using the MakerBot 3D printers, facilitating a strong three-dimensional special awareness of form, fit and function.

 The ability to take an idea from concept to a working model is critical in the 21st century.
 This course enables ideas to become reality.
-Special projects that serve Middleburg Academy are also a critical part of this course: supporting CouchFest, and PumpkinChunking to name a few.
+Special projects that serve Middleburg Academy are also a critical part of this course: CouchFest, PumpkinChunking, and the animated parade Dragon, to name a few.